Tighter Bounds on Directed Ramsey Number R(7): Cataloging -Free Tournaments on 24 and 25 Vertices

 \subsection{Overview}

-Sanchez-Flores conjectured~\cite{SanchezFlores54} that the only $TT_6$-free tournaments on 24 and 25 vertices are those that appear as subtournaments of $ST_{27}$.
+Sanchez-Flores conjectured~\cite{SanchezFlores54} that the only $\mathit{TT}_6$-free tournaments on 24 and 25 vertices are those that appear as subtournaments of $\mathit{ST}_{27}$.
 He notes in his paper that this conjecture is false for 23 vertices; a counterexample can be formed by taking the circulant tournament of order 23 induced by the set of quadratic residues mod 23.
-These quadratic residues are the set To create the circulant tournament mentioned, label the vertex set with $\{1..23\}$, and have $uv$ be an edge if $v - u \in QR_{23}$ mod 23.
-Since 23 is congruent to 3 mod 4, quadratic reciprocity tells us that -1 is not a quadratic residue.
+These quadratic residues are the set

+To create the circulant tournament mentioned, label the vertex set with $\{1,\dots,23\}$, and have $uv$ be an edge if $v - u \in \mathit{QR}_{23}$ mod 23.
+Since 23 is congruent to 3 mod 4, quadratic reciprocity tells us that $-1$ is not a quadratic residue.
 On the other hand, 23 is prime, so Euler's criterion tells us that there are exactly $\frac{n-1}{2}$ non-zero quadratic residues.
-This means for all $x \in \{1..23\}$, exactly one of $x$ and $-x$ is a quadratic residue, which is exactly the property we need for this procedure to give us a tournament.
-(We'll catalog 23-vertex $TT_6$-free tournaments more in a later section.)
+This means for all $x \in \{1,\dots,23\}$, exactly one of $x$ and $-x$ is a quadratic residue, which is exactly the property we need for this procedure to give us a tournament.
+(We'll catalog 23-vertex $\mathit{TT}_6$-free tournaments more in a later section.)

-In addition to being interesting on its own, proving Sanchez-Flores's conjecture would make it easier to limit the search space of $TT_7$-free tournaments of sizes near 50, potentially allowing us to further strengthen the upper bound on directed $R(7)$ using the techniques from the last section.
+In addition to being interesting on its own, proving Sanchez-Flores's conjecture would make it easier to limit the search space of $\mathit{TT}_7$-free tournaments of sizes near 50, potentially allowing us to further strengthen the upper bound on directed $R(7)$ using the techniques from the last section.
 We will proceed to do exactly that.